Back to California

 Who It Names or Affects

-• Customers who buy goods and services
+• Customers who buy goods from stores using these machines.

 Terms To Know